vihaannnn/Individual-Dataset/README.md

 ## To run the test cases of the project
 Go into the main directory and run the testing commands.

 4 test cases should execute and pass.
 If the tests all show up as green -> all tests are running fine

+Please make sure the ENV file was created and in the working directory before running tests
 ```sh
   cd Individual-Dataset
   pytest -v